IFSight/tabrasa8/docroot/modules/contrib/viewsreference/README.md

 In any entity in the Manage fields tab:
 When adding new fields a Views Reference field will now be available

+After adding a viewsreference field are the following additional settings:
+View display plugins to allow
+so you can limit the Views plugin types that can be accessed from the field Preselect view options

 MAINTAINERS
 -----------